OF THE BOARD OF TRUSTEES

 IV.3.
 Vice Chair of the Board

 IV.4.
-Secretary of the Board
+Secretary to the Board

 The President of the System and the Executive Secretary to the Board shall report directly to the Board.